Aidakazemi/aidakazemi.github.io/content/_index.md

 Welcome to my page — I invite you to explore my teaching, scholarly activity, research areas, and projects.

+## Biography

 I have nearly a decade of teaching experience with undergraduate and graduate students, starting from my home country Iran and continuing in Canada.
+I am currently a Faculty Member at Yorkville University.
+I am also pursuing a Doctor of Business Administration (DBA) in Business Analytics at George Fox University in Portland, Oregon.

-I am currently Faculty member at Yorkville University.
-The combination of my economics and business background has given me the foundations and a broader way of looking at events and decisions.
+I hold an MA in Economics from Simon Fraser University in Vancouver and an MSc in Economics and Social Systems Engineering from the Institute for Management and Planning Studies in Tehran.
+The combination of my economics and business background has given me a strong foundation and a broader way of looking at events and decisions.
 It helps me approach situations with multiple lenses and perspectives when analyzing what is happening.

 ---

+## Education

+**Doctor of Business Administration (DBA), Business Analytics**
+George Fox University — Portland, Oregon, USA
+Aug 2023 – Expected 2027

+**Master of Arts (MA), Economics**
+Simon Fraser University — Burnaby, BC, Canada
+Sept 2017 – Apr 2019

+**MSc, Economics and Social Systems Engineering**
+Institute for Management and Planning Studies — Tehran, Iran
+Sept 2015 – Sept 2017

+**BSc, Industrial Engineering**
+Kharazmi University — Tehran, Iran
+Jan 2011 – Sept 2015
+---

 ## Scholarly Work

 Besides teaching, I am actively involved in scholarly activity, including research, executive and academic service, and educational initiatives.
+The details can be found under the Scholarly Activities section.
 My work brings together teaching practice, research, and applied academic contributions.

 ---